-The Campbell Island Rise has been fished since 1979, although much of the data presented here has been restricted to that collected since 1990 (Table 19).
-Almost all the tows and the catch during these years were made in the months July to October.
+The Campbell Island Rise has been fished since 1979, although much of the data presented here have been restricted to that collected since 1990 (Table 19).
+Almost all the catch and the tows during these years were made in the months July to October.

-Table 19: Total number of tows and TCEPR/ERS estimated catch (t) of southern blue whiting (including non-target); observed tows, estimated catch (t, including non-target), and percentage of estimated catch observed; and number of measured males and females, Campbell Island Rise, 1990-2020 (source: TCEPR, ERS, and Observer data, 1990-2020).
+Table 19: Total number of tows and TCEPR/ERS estimated catch of southern blue whiting (including non-target), observed tows and estimated catch (including non-target), number of measured males and females, Campbell Island Rise, 1990-2022 (source: TCEPR, ERS, and Observer data, 1990-2022).